dtanner/chaperone/README.md

 timeout = "5s"
 tags = {env="dev"} # optional - tags let you categorize the output in tools like InfluxDB/Grafana
 ```
 The command executes as a bash command, so the sky's the limit.
 Add any apps or scripts to the app that you want and call them.
 You might not even need to call a script file.
-For example, if you just want to check that an HTTP call returns a 200 status code, do this:
+For example, if you just want to check that an HTTP call returns a 200 status code, try this:
 `command = '''[[ $(curl -sL -w '%{http_code}' -o /dev/null 'https://httpbin.org/status/200') == "200" ]]'''`

-*For those new to TOML, the triple-ticks indicate a literal string, which then lets us use single and double quotes in the command without having to escape them.
+*For those new to TOML, the triple-ticks indicate a literal string, which lets us use single and double quotes in the command without having to escape them.
 This is why we use TOML and not JSON or YAML.*

 You shove all your checks in a directory, and when the app starts up, it runs them on their schedule.